arkoshealth/oauth2-server-php/README.md

    - add oauth.local to /etc/hosts for 127.0.0.1 (local use)
 4. find your servers (where oauth is going to run cost)
    - find_cost.php
-5. edit Pdo.php to adjust the cost
+5. copy .env.example to .env and change the values to suit your environment
-   - src/OAuth2/Storage/Pdo.php line 445
-6. database configuration
-   - server.php